Fridge: Doctor Who 50th AS "The Day of the Doctor"

 - The letter from Queen Elizabeth says that the Doctor pledged to defend "the safety of my kingdom".
 This explains why the Doctor keeps turning up in Britain in particular.
 He's not a very good husband, but he does keep his promise.
 Although at first glance it appears that he wouldn't remember any of this (including the marriage), he does remember marrying her, as he brings it up in "The End of Time".
 He regenerates shortly thereafter, so going back wouldn't have been an option regardless.

 - The Ninth Doctor believed all sides had perished in the Time War, yet the Emperor Dalek (and others) survived the final battle, which shouldn't have been possible.
 Now we know how: his ship was damaged but not destroyed in the friendly crossfire after Gallifrey vanished, and wasn't burned by the Doctor because he didn't do it, something Nine couldn't possibly have known.
 Suddenly the Daleks' apparent Joker Immunity makes far more sense.
 We also see a single Dalek pod being flung into space by the sheer force of the explosion after the Dalek fleet destroys itself.
-It's likely that this pod contained one of these Daleks mentioned above, and that the others were similarly scattered survivors flung far apart from each other — hence how they kept showing up despite the fact that they should all have been dead.
+It's possible that this pod contained one of these Daleks mentioned above, and that the others were similarly scattered survivors flung far apart from each other — hence how they kept showing up despite the fact that they should all have been dead.
 Moreover, the tactic of making a target vanish so that one's enemies catch each other in the crossfire, circular-firing-squad style, is exactly how the Weeping Angels were defeated in "Blink".
 Foreshadowing is everywhere for this one.

 - Upon first meeting Ten and Eleven, the War Doctor mistakes them for companions.
 Now, what do companions do?
 They stop the Doctor from going too far.
 What do Ten and Eleven do in this episode?
 They stop the War Doctor from destroying Gallifrey.